cboyda/LighthouseLabs/Project-Tableau/assignment.md

   - Effect
   - When
   - Wildlife
-5. In your final project you should show visualizations with:
+5. In your project you should show visualizations with:
   - Maps
   - Date and time
   - Analytical visuals (Forecasting - Clustering)